Live at Brixton (Mastodon album)

 Live at Brixton is the second live album by metal band Mastodon.
-It was released on April 19, 2014.
-Although it was originally released as a digital only release, it was later released as a Record Store Day exclusive Vinyl.
+It was released in December 2013 as a digital only release, and on April 19, 2014, as a Record Store Day exclusive Vinyl.

 Reception

 Pitchfork gave the album a positive review with Paul Thompson saying "If Mastodon never get around to a greatest hits package, Live at Brixton will do the trick".

 Rolling Stone magazine listed the album #19 in the 20 best metal albums of 2013.

 Chris Conaton of PopMatters rated the album 7 out of 10.
 Wrapping up his review with "this is a well-made concert film of a band playing at their best".